golchha21/wp-plugin-boilerplate/README.md

 After renaming and adjusting:

 - Activate the plugin from WordPress Admin
-- Settings will appear under the configured menu
+- Settings appear under the configured menu
 - Options are created lazily when users save fields

 ---